FEC Approves N459bn Contracts for Transportation Ministry, NDLEA Personnel’s Barracks

 “For Rivers Ports, Port Harcourt, Lagos Port complex, Tin Can Island Port and Marina headquarters in Lagos, Council considered the memorandum and approved the award of the contract as recommended.

-“And reviewed by the Bureau of Public Procurement in the sum of N510,934,600 million inclusive of seven and a half per cent VAT with a completion period of nine months in favour of Messrs All Works Commercial Company Limited.
+“And reviewed by the Bureau of Public Procurement in the sum of N510,934,600 million inclusive of seven and a half percent VAT with a completion period of nine months in favor of Messrs All Works Commercial Company Limited.

 “The second memorandum presented by the Ministry was on behalf of the ministry itself but for the ultimate management by the Nigerian Railway Cooperation.

-“The memorandum sought council’s consideration and approval for the award of contract for the procurement of rollingstock operation and maintenance equipment for Kano-Maradi standard gauge rail line that is currently under construction.
+“The memorandum sought council, consideration and approval for the award of contract for the procurement of rollingstock operation and maintenance equipment for Kano-Maradi standard gauge rail line that is currently under construction.”

-“The contract was awarded to Messers Motor Engine Nigeria Limited who are the contractors handling this particular projects in the sum of $984,722,302.05 inclusive of seven and a half per cent VAT with a completion period of four years.”
+According to him, the contract was awarded to Messers Motor Engine Nigeria Limited, “who are the contractors handling this particular projects in the sum of $984,722,302.05 inclusive of seven and a half percent verse with a completion period of four years.”

 He said: “What was presented today by the Office of the Attorney General and Minister of Justice was a council memo at the instance or the NDLEA – National Drugs Law Enforcement Agency.

 “As you are aware, there has been renewed and sustained onslaught against drug cartels and barons over time.
-Within the three months of 2023 about 18,940 arrests were effected by the NDLEA and indeed drugs with estimated value of which is over N40 billion where confiscated.
+Within the three months of 2023 about 18,940 arrests were affected by the NDLEA and indeed drugs the estimated value of which is over N40 billion where confiscated.

 “So, with that in mind, what was presented before the Federal Executive Council today is a memo seeking approval for the award of contract for the construction of barracks accommodation for personnel of the drug law enforcement agency.

-“Accordingly, two contracts were awarded and the companies that were awarded the contract Whitchino Engineering Limited, was awarded the contract for the construction of accommodation for narcotics superintendents and narcotic assistant blocks, each consisting six numbers of three bedroom, semi detached flats, 12 flats, and five blocks each, consisting 16 number one bedroom terraces plots, 80 plots total 92 plots at the cost of N2,267,785,450.
+“Accordingly, two contracts were awarded and the companies that were awarded the contract Whitchino Engineering Limited, was awarded the contract for the construction of accommodation for narcotics superintendents and narcotic assistant blocks, each consisting six numbers of three bedrooms, semi-detached flats, 12 flats, and five blocks each, consisting 16 number one bedroom terraces plots, 80 plots total 92 plots at the cost of N2,267,785,450.
 83.

-“And the second contract was awarded to JP Sigma Nigeria Limited in the sum of N2,889,480,320.55 and they are to construct accommodation for narcotics superintendents and narcotics agents, two blocks each consistent six numbers, three bedroom, semi detached flats, 12 flats and 11 blocks, each consisting eight numbers two bedrooms, semi detached 89 flats total 12 plus 88 which makes it 100 flats.
+“And the second contract was awarded to JP Sigma Nigeria limited in the sum of N2,889,480,320.55 and they are to construct accommodation for narcotics superintendents and narcotics agents, two blocks each consistent six numbers, three bedrooms, semi-detached flats, 12 flats and 11 blocks, each consisting eight numbers two bedrooms, semi-detached flats 89 flats total 12 plus 88 which makes 100 flats.
 So, the Council memo was taken.
 And it was accordingly approved by the Council.”

-On his part, the Minister of Agriculture and Rural Development, Mohammed Abubakar, said his ministry presented a memo on the revised 2022 National Agricultural Seed Policy to FEC for approval.
+On his part, Minister of Agriculture and Rural Development, Mohammed Abubakar, said his Ministry presented a memo on the revised 2022 National Agricultural Seed Policy to FEC for approval.

 He noted that the country had been operating on the 2010 policy, which was revised in 2015 before the latest revision in 2022.